kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 })();
 {% endprism %}
 We've added a `cleanLink` variable to our single var pattern.
-This variable looks at the characters that make up the `getPostlink` variable (which is the URL in the browser's address bar), finds all the characters that come AFTER the last forward-slash (/) and uses JavaScript's `replace()` method to replace them with whatever is passed to the second parameter ("")...which is absolutely nothing!
+This variable looks at the characters that make up the `getPostlink` variable (which is the URL in the browser's address bar), finds all the characters that come AFTER the last forward-slash (/) and uses JavaScript's `replace()` method to replace them with whatever is passed to the second parameter (""), which is...absolutely nothing!

-Before, we set the `href` value `linkElement` (the `<a>` tag) to just be the complete URL in full...that was represented by the `getPostLink` variable.
+Previously, we set the `href` value of `linkElement` (the `<a>` tag) to just be the complete URL in full...that was represented by the `getPostLink` variable.
 We now set the `href` to be `cleanLink`, which is our cleaned-up URL.

 <a name="conclusion"></a>
 ## Conclusion
 I haven't put a "Click to Tweet" link on my live site at the time of this post, but I'm told it works.
-It'll be really satisfying if it works but I'm already satisfied by the fact that I coded all this myself with out a plug-in.
+It'll be really satisfying if it works, but I'm already satisfied by the fact that I coded all this myself without needing a plug-in.